fassko/fassko.github.io/Content/blog/swiftui-navigationview.md

 ---
 date: 2021-05-25 00:00
 title: Cracking the Navigation Bar Secrets with SwiftUI
-description: How to make most of NavigationView with SwiftUI
+description: Navigating from one view to another, or simply showing a title and buttons, is one of the most crucial building blocks of modern iOS applications.
+Almost every app has this feature.
+SwiftUI brings some new approaches for how to show the Navigation Bar, set the title, and add buttons.
+So let's check it out.
 tags: swift, ios, swiftui, navigationview
 ---